 Fighting Criminal Charges for Eavesdropping in San Diego

 Have you been accused of unlawfully eavesdropping on a private communication?
 Contact Eavesdropping Attorney San Diego Vikas Bajaj for help fighting any criminal charges that are filed by the state.
 Each count of eavesdropping carries its own criminal penalties, which can cause the potential criminal sentence for your actions to be quite severe.

 For the past 19 years, Vikas Bajaj has successfully defended clients against all criminal charges, including those for eavesdropping.
 His aggressive approach makes it difficult for the state to build a solid case against his clients.
 This often leads to favorable results for his clients.
-Call today to schedule a free consultation and learn more.
+Call today to schedule an initial consultation and learn more.